gilesknight/CDM-manual/README.md

 #### 4. Create a new chapter

 Open the R project file `CDM-manual.Rpoj` and create a new blank `.Rmd` file.
-Add contents and save the file as the chapter name written in 'snake case' (e.g. 'Lagoon Water Quality' becomes `lagoon_water_quality.Rmd`).
+Write it's contents and save the file as the chapter name written in 'snake case' (e.g. 'Lagoon Water Quality' becomes `lagoon_water_quality.Rmd`).
 Navigate to `_bookdown.yml` and add the chapter `.Rmd` file to the `rmd_files` list.
 Save and re-build the book.

+#### 5. Push the changes

+Using GitHub Desktop or your terminal, push the changes back to the CDM-manual repository.
+Updates to the main branch will automatically trigger a re-build of the website.